CenterForTheBuiltEnvironment/clima/docs/contributing/run-project-locally.md

 `pipenv run pip freeze > requirements.txt`

+## Testing

+This project run both Python unit tests, and Cypress end-to-end tests in CI.

+To run Python tests locally:
+- **TODO**

+To run Cypress locally:
+- If you haven't already, start the Clima application and confirm that http://localhost:8080/ is up.
+- `cd tests/node; npm install; npx run cypress open`

 ## Versioning

 When you release a new version of the tool you should first use `bumpversion` to update the version of the tool.
 You can use the following command: